jcm0905/CS544/README.md

 python3 -m venv venv
 ```

+You should see a new directory called `venv` appear in the `FTPQUIC` folder.

 5. Activate the Python Virtual Environment:
 ```sh
 source venv/bin/activate
 ```

-6. Install the libraries needed to run the program:
+6. Install the software dependencies needed to run the program in the Python Virtual Environment:
 ```sh
 pip install -r requirements.txt
 ```

-7. Confirm installation of the libraries:
+7. Confirm installation of software dependencies:
 ```sh
 pip list
 ```